 - Create an account and log in: Fill in our simple application form and find the market you want to trade on our trading platform.
-With us, you can trade in a bear market, speculating on price movements using CFDs.
+With us, you can trade in a bear market, speculating on price movements using derivatives.

 What is a Bear Market?

 A bear market is generally used to describe a downward market.
 But specifically, it is a market that has fallen by 20% or more from a previous high, lasting for a long period of time (usually two or more months).
 This occurs when the number of sellers outweighs the number of buyers, resulting in pessimistic market sentiment.

 For example, the USA500 entered a bear market in June 2022, when it fell more than 20% from its all-time high made in January 2022.

 A bear market can also be used to describe securities or commodities whose prices have dropped more than 20% from their recent high.
 For example, Bitcoin entered a bear market in November 2021 after dropping more than 20% from its recent all-time high.